Oxsomi/core3/README.md

 - OxC3_graphics: deps(OxC3_platforms)
   - Abstraction layer possible to port to newer graphics APIs such as D3D12, Vulkan, Metal and WebGPU.
 Currently, only Vulkan and D3D12 are supported.
   - For more info check the [documentation](docs/graphics_api.md).
+- OxC3_shader_compiler: deps(OxC3_platforms, DXC)
+  - Abstraction layer around DXC to make it possible to statically link, execute on other platforms and sign DXIL even on non Windows PCs.
+This also allows being able to find symbols in shaders, preprocess files (transform to without includes + defines) and output include info.
+OxC3SC currently supports DXIL and SPIRV with multi threading support.
+Shaders have custom annotation syntax to be able to parse entrypoints and being able to compile them in parallel.
-- OxC3: deps(OxC3_platforms)
+- OxC3: deps(OxC3_platforms, optional: OxC3_shader_compiler)
   - Command line tool that exposes useful functions from OxC3.
   - File manipulation:
     - Conversions between oiCA/oiDL and raw files (zip-like).
     - Encryption/decryption.
     - File inspection for oiCA/oiDL/oiSH files.
-  - Hash tool for files and strings (supporting sha256, crc32c).
+  - Hash tool for files and strings (supporting sha256, crc32c, md5).
   - Random key, char, data and number generator.
-  - Profile tool for testing speed of float casts, csprng, crc32c, sha256 and aes256 (encryption and decryption).
+  - Profile tool for testing speed of float casts, csprng, crc32c, sha256, md5 and aes256 (encryption and decryption).
-  - Shader preprocessing and reflection (TBD).
+  - Shader preprocessing, viewing includes, viewing symbols, multi threaded compilation to DXIL/SPIRV and reflection (TBD).
   - Iterating graphics devices (Vulkan or DirectX12).
   - For more info check the [documentation](docs/OxC3_tool.md).